OpenEugene/little-help-book-web/README.md

 To switch between options, edit the `useCache` variable at the top of `sripts/dal.js` (`true` uses cache, `false` doesn't).

-To be able to update the static asset, first make sure you can run python:
+To be able to update the static asset, first make sure you can run Python:
-- Make sure you have python installed.
+- Make sure you have Python installed.
 - You'll also need pip.
 To check if you have pip and for how to install: https://pip.pypa.io/en/stable/installing/
 - Using pip, add the "requests" module: (`pip install requests`)

-Then each time you want to update the data, run the `sripts/getTable.py` python script:
+Then each time you want to update the data, run the `sripts/getTable.py` Python script:
 - Open a terminal.
 - Change directory (`cd`) to the `scripts` folder.
 - Run the command `./get_table.py`.

 **Technical details:** The compiled data is stored in a javascript file called `cachedInlineTables.js`.
-This contains one json variable for each table (Help Services, Cities, and so on).
+This contains one JSON variable for each table (Help Services, Cities, and so on).
 The `getTable.py` script uses http requests to pull the tables from Airtable, and then creates the `cachedInlineTables.js` file.

 **The static data and the repo:**
 - Let's keep `useCache` set to `true`.
 In other words, if you change it to `false` while doing work (probably because you want to get immediate feedback about changes to Airtable) then set it back to `true` before merging your branch into develop.